Canadian Bill of Rights: Criticism and support

 Criticism of the Bill of Rights has mostly centred on its limited effect.
-The ineffectiveness of the Bill of Rights in achieving its stated aim was the main reason that two decades later, it was thought necessary to adopt a constitutionally-entrenched charter.
+The ineffectiveness of the Bill of Rights in achieving its stated aim was the main reason that, two decades later, it was thought necessary to adopt a constitutionally entrenched charter.

 The Bill of Rights was (and is) limited in several ways.

-Firstly, it does not explicitly amend any conflicting statutes, either to remove conflicts or to insert explicit allowances for the statutes to operate notwithstanding the Bill of Rights.
+First, it does not explicitly amend any conflicting statutes, either to remove conflicts or to insert explicit allowances for the statutes to operate notwithstanding the Bill of Rights.
 When called upon to apply conflicting laws, the courts typically sought to interpret a later statute as creating a minimal disturbance of earlier law.
 In practice, that meant that the courts relied on Parliament to repeal or amend any laws contrary to the Bill of Rights.
 Disappointments for those who wanted courts to enforce rights vigorously included Bliss v Canada (AG) and Canada (AG) v Lavell.
 A notable exception was R v Drybones.

 Second, since the Bill of Rights was not a constitutional amendment, there was some debate as to whether it was binding on future parliaments.

 Third, because it is an ordinary statute, the authority of the Bill of Rights is limited to matters set out in Section 91 of the Constitution Act, 1867, as being under the legislative authority of the Parliament of Canada.

 However, the 1960 Act enumerates some rights (such as property rights and specific legal rights) not protected under the Canadian Charter of Rights and Freedoms.
 For that and other reasons, the 1960 Act is occasionally referenced in court decisions today.